Best Aphrodisiac Foods

 Capsaicin, the compound that causes chili’s burn, will make the tongue tingle with a need to be kissed and cause lips to swell with desirable plumpness.
 Most famously, chili was used as a key ingredient in the fortifying chocolate drink the great ruler Montezuma consumed to make his tongue dance and his pulse quicken in preparation for his daily visit to his beautiful concubines.

-Just be sure to indulge in the dark variety with at least 70% cocoa solids to get chocolate’s many health benefits.
+Our best advice is to be sure to indulge in the dark variety with at least 70% cocoa solids to maximize potential health benefits.
 If you opt for milk chocolate, it’s just that: milk and sugar with trace amounts of cocoa.

 Said to be Cleopatra’s favorite food, figs are sweet purple fruits that are sexy in both appearance and texture.